 If you post the cash bond and you are found not guilty, the total bond will be refunded to you.
 If you are found guilty and a fine is imposed, the fine will be deducted from the bond and the remainder will be refunded to you.
 If someone other than the defendant posts the cash bond, the refund check will be made out to that person.
 However, fines will still be taken from the cash bond.
-If a surety bond is used, you will not receive a refund from either the bail Bond Company or court.
-If you fail to appear for court and a cash bond has been posted, the Judge may forfeit the bond and treat the forfeiture as a conviction.
+If you fail to appear for court and a cash bond has been posted, the Judge may forfeit the bond.

 Fines may be paid in court when the fine is levied or at the Municipal Court Clerks Office if the Judge has agreed to payment arrangements.
-If you cannot make your scheduled payment, you may appear in Minot Municipal Court on any Monday at 8:30 am prior to your due date to make a payment change.
+If you cannot make your scheduled payment, please contact the Municipal Court prior to the payment due date.

 If you have been notified that you have an active warrant, please turn yourself into the Police Department at 8:00 am for subsequent appearance in Court.
 If the Police have any contact with you prior to your appearance in Court and a warrant is active, they are required to arrest you.